Swarnotaj003/Memory-Game---Flip-and-Match-Cards/README.md

 - Run the game by executing the `Main` class of the `MemoryMatchGame`(project) folder
 - Set the gameplay `level` and `number of players`
-- Enter the adress of two cards to flip it over
+- Enter the address of two cards to flip it over
 - Try to find a matching pair of cards
 - If you find a match, the cards will stay flipped over and you score a point
 - If you don't find a match, the cards will flip back over